Catawba River tailrace

 There are around 15 shoals from the put in to the take out where the water speeds up and gets shallow.
 These are the stretches of river you can fish nymphs and dry flies.
 Generic patterns work pretty well like pheasant tails, San Juan worms, soft hackles and caddis.
 I use a lot of big nymphs like the Mega Prince or a stonefly with a smaller soft hackle behind it.
 There’s a lot of slow water between shoals where you need to use streamers.
 We use big articulated streamers in black, yellow, tan, and olive.
 Just about any streamer with good movement will produce big holdover browns.
 If you’re willing to break out the 8wt and throw big flies it can produce some great trout.

-The Catawba River below Lake James is stocked with 10k brown trout.
-These trout are VERY aggressive and are a great fight.
+The Catawba River below Lake James is stocked with 10,000 Brown Trout a year.
+These trout are aggressive and a great fight.
 There are a few wild rainbows that have made it through the tough times on the Catawba that happen to be some of the prettiest rainbows I have seen.
 We have caught some largemouth at the mouth of Muddy Creek.
-Big carp and stripers are also spotted on occasion.
+Big Carp, Smallmouth, Perch and Stripers are also spotted on occasion.